xdotli/csc4001-submission/README.md

 - [x] Pretty UI: The whole website follows the material ui design and Angular best practices.
 Also used advanced ui features such as drop-down menus, which shows the redirection url to the admin page.
 - [x] Server Side Rendering: Generates static html files using SSR and prerending strategies with custom build commands.
 - [x] Google Sign-In: Implemented with Firebase Authentication Services.

+## Demo
+Check blackboard for gifs for they are too big to upload here.